tp02ga/attendee/docs/calendar_integration.md

 1. Follow the directions [here](https://support.google.com/googleapi/answer/6158849?hl=en) to create a new Google Cloud project that uses OAuth.
 2. Enable the Google Calendar API.
-3. Use the scopes `['https://www.googleapis.com/auth/calendar.readonly', 'https://www.googleapis.com/auth/userinfo.email']` when creating the OAuth client.
+3. Use the scopes `https://www.googleapis.com/auth/calendar.readonly` and `https://www.googleapis.com/auth/userinfo.email` when creating the OAuth client.
 4. Google will need to approve your application before external users can authorize it.
 See [here](https://developers.google.com/identity/protocols/oauth2/production-readiness/sensitive-scope-verification) for more information.
 Until your app is approved, only users that are on an allow-list can authorize it.
 To edit the allow-list navigate to APIs & Services -> OAuth Consent Screen -> Audience and go to the 'Test Users' section.

 ## Create a new Microsoft Calendar OAuth Application